ibaca/domino-todolist/README.md

 1. clone the respository

-2. run `mvn clean package` to compile with UiBinders and Material design or run `mvn clean package -Dui=polymer` to compile with elemento and polymer web components
+2. run `mvn clean install` to compile with UiBinders and Material design or run `mvn clean install -Dui=polymer` to compile with elemento and polymer web components

 ## How to run :
 - Running as web application :